pivot-access-ltd/bma-offline-docs/src/about-tcp-ip-networks-5806.md

 <a href="#heading--about-media-access-control"><h4 id="heading--about-media-access-control">About Media Access Control (MAC)</h4></a>

 Systems like CSMA/CD are a subset of the Media Access Control (MAC) protocol kit.
-MAC is one-half of the link layer, with Logical Link Control (LLC) being the other half.
-These are sometimes called sub-layers.
+MAC is one-half of the link layer, with Logical Link Control (LLC) being the other half -- though these are sometimes called sub-layers.
 LLC mostly just defines the frame format for the 802.xx protocols, like WiFi, so we can safely ignore it for the purposes of MAAS networking.

 If you've worked with networks at all, you've heard of MAC addresses.
 Those are basically unique serial numbers assigned to network interface devices (like NICs) at the time of manufacture.
 Theoretically, they are unique in the world, not counting virtual NICs in virtual machine environments.
 [MAC address collisions](https://kb.vmware.com/s/article/219) do happen when using VMs, and there are ways to fix it, assuming that your VMs are confined to a subnet.